 As a college English instructor, I can't tell you how many student papers I have read about video game addiction.
 It's no joking matter.
 Such enticing fantasy worlds, these games seem designed to lure players in and not let them leave.
 Like the lotus-eaters in The Odyssey, players (60% of whom are male) get sucked into their virtual worlds, where time melts away unnoticed and the real world loses its appeal and importance.
 I can't help wondering if these games don't provide an outlet for that archetypal need men have to hunt, kill, and protect.
 Needs that don't get fed anymore in our modern corporate world...

+We have an Xbox, and I have definitely seen how alluring these games can be.
+Most women don't play them, saying they look stupid or that they have no interest in them.
 I don't play them because I know that I would eat me some lotus, take a semi-permanent seat on the couch, and lose days of my life.
 I simply don't have the time that I know they would suck out of me.

 As for your boyfriend, I think he definitely has a problem.
 Whenever we can't control our usage of something, be it alcohol, painkillers, video games, or credit cards, we are addicted.
 The hallmark of addiction is evident when our lives "become unmanageable."
 If we lie about our usage, hide it, or minimize it, then there is a problem.